 - Enrichment instructors in the areas of art, music, Spanish, and S.T.E.M. (science, technology, engineering, and math)

 - Accelerated Reading in grades 1 to 5

-- An attractive, fully-equipped library media resource center with 31 computers, access to academic databases, online encyclopedias, and nearly 16,000 library books
+- An attractive library equipped with 6 electronic tablets, with access to academic databases, online encyclopedias, and nearly 16,000 library books.

-- Use of interactive display boards, wireless laptops, computers, iPads, 3D printers, digital imaging cameras and microscopes campuswide, integrating technology within the curriculum
+- Use of interactive display boards, wireless laptops, computers, iPads, 3D printers, digital imaging cameras and microscopes, integrating technology within the curriculum

 - An array of stimulating learning materials fostering creative thinking and progress